Click on the links below to navigate this site:

 Level 1 - Bell Handling

-A taster lesson, followed by course of 6 to 8 individual lessons, each lasting about 60-90 minutes are arranged with ART qualified teacher on an ad-hoc basis.
-These can be held at any of the towers participating n the hub and at a mutually convenient time.
+A taster lesson, followed by course of 6 to 8 individual lessons, each lasting about 60-90 minutes can be arranged with one of our teachers on an ad-hoc basis.
+Please e-mail us at email@example.com These sessions can be held at any of the towers participating n the hub and at a mutually convenient time.
 Our preference is to fit in a least two lessons per week to start with, to get you up and running quickly.

 Levels 2 & 3 - Foundation skills and Introduction to change ringing